Abhirams2020/eduserver-attendance-automate/README.md

 # Eduserver-attendance-automate

-A python script for attendance automation in the eduserver for nitc
+A python script for attendance automation in the Eduserver for NITC.

+By using python for web scraping, the program marks the attendance on Eduserver and also opens the corresponding class at the right time.

+Users can input username and password in the auto.py file and modify the timetable.py file to use the program.

 External libraries used
 -----------------------